How does digestion work and what are some tips for optimal digestive function to support gut health?

 - The Role of Enzymes in Digestion

-Enzymes are proteins that help speed up chemical reactions in the body, including the breakdown of food molecules during digestion.
+Enzymes are essential molecules that help speed up chemical reactions in the body, including the breakdown of food during digestion.
+Without enzymes, our bodies would struggle to break down food efficiently and extract the necessary nutrients.